my-graphene/doc/api-summary-en.md

 # API introduction

-There are two types of RuiChain APIs: Cli-wallet API, Witness API.
+There are two types of MyGrapheneChain APIs: Cli-wallet API, Witness API.

 To learn more about Cli-wallet API, please click [Here](/api/cli-wallet-api.md).